Below are brief biographies and pictures of some of our regular contributors!

-Keith’s early years in the hobby were spent keeping tropicals before moving to marines five years later and he now has over forty years experience of saltwater aquaria.
+Keith’s early years in the hobby were spent keeping tropicals before moving to marines five years later and he now has over forty-five years’ experience of saltwater aquaria.
 He has kept various systems from large fish only aquaria to mixed reefs as well as nano and pico set ups.
 Continually learning, Keith’s knowledge is based on practical experience, backed up by detailed research in respect of both natural reef environments and the science behind the hobby.
 He first wrote about his experiences in the hobby during the 70s and 80s as a regular contributor to the British Marine Aquarists Associations journal, Marinews.
-Since then he has written articles and equipment reviews for various web based forums and groups, where he can often be found sharing experiences and contributing to discussions.
-His current 100 gallon system has evolved over five years from a mixed reef to an SPS dominated system.
-A self confessed gadget geek, he has an affinity with all aspects of aquarium technology, as reflected in his relatively high tech reef.
-Whilst maintaining an interest in all aspects of the hobby, he is passionate about sustainability issues,the care of SPS corals, Goniopora species and pipefishes.
+Since then, he has written articles and equipment reviews for various web-based forums and groups, where he can often be found sharing experiences and contributing to discussions.
+His current 100-gallon system has evolved over nine years from a mixed reef to an SPS dominated system.
+A self-confessed gadget geek, he has an affinity with all aspects of aquarium technology, as reflected in his relatively high-tech reef.
+Whilst maintaining an interest in all aspects of the hobby, he is passionate about marine science and sustainability issues.
+Now semi-retired he can devote more time to his aquarium and keeping up with new developments.
+Keen to put something back into the hobby by sharing his knowledge and experience he is now providing an aquatic consultancy and advice service to both hobbyists and retailers.

 James is a professor of Earth and Environmental Sciences at Hillsborough Community College in Tampa, Florida, and has been a reef aquarist and diver for over twenty years.
 He also worked for an aquarium livestock collector and wholesaler, managed a large retail aquarium shop, and operated his own aquarium installation and maintenance business in the past.
 James has also been a regular contributor to several aquarium magazines for over fifteen years and has authored six marine aquarium books, including Giant Clams in the Sea and the Aquarium.
 He regularly speaks at aquarium club meetings and conferences.